mojzis/data-o-klimatu/README.md

 Check the results online at [data-o-klimatu](https://data-o-klimatu.netlify.app/).

-## how this is setup
+## how is this repository setup
 - jupyter lab
+- [jupytext](https://jupytext.readthedocs.io/en/latest/index.html) synchronizes notebooks to .py files which are commited,
-- jupytext with synchronization, git lfs for both ipynb (is it really needed though ?)  and html files
+  - todo: git lfs for generated html files
-- a small static website where the reports could be published from lfs
+- notebooks are organized more to be lookable at by the general public - no code on the website, main chart should be the first thing the user sees
+- deployment to netlify currently done locally, to be changed once the lfs is setup

 ## todo
 ### jlab